lucastex/fullcontact4j/README.md

 System.out.println("I found a new place in " + location.getContinent() + " with a population of " + location.getPopulation());
 ```

-__When you're done with the client, be sure to call `shutDown()` on it.__ Otherwise, you could end up with a small memory leak from unfinished request threads.
+__When you're done with the client, be sure to call `shutdown()` on it.__ Otherwise, you could end up with a small memory leak from unfinished request threads.
 ###Error Handling###
 If an error is encountered (these correspond to yellow/red non-2xx response codes on the [API flow diagrams](https://www.fullcontact.com/developer/docs/person/#flow-diagram)), a `FullContactException` is created with useful information about the error, including `errorCode` and a message from the FullContact APIs about the nature of the error.
 For synchronous requests, this will cause `sendRequest()` to throw `FullContactException`.
 In asynchronous requests, `FCCallback.failure(FullContactException exception)` is called instead.
 ###Supported APIs###